pudly/schmopera-hugo/content/articles/covid.md

 In my case, I'm lucky.
 My actual _thing_ isn't really opera - it's my two-year-old son, Alex.
 My mom-identity certainly hasn't changed since COVID-19; really, it's more hardcore than ever.
 No daycare, no babysitting from grandparents, no playgroup, no gym, no library, no swings, no slide, not even a low-key playdate.
 This is real, y'all.
 And it's part of why Schmopera was basically silent after everything hit.
 I was dealing with the to-do list that hit most media outlets - _pivot,_ [_PIVOT!_](https://www.youtube.com/watch?v=n67RYI_0sc0) - and since I'm a diverse lady with a few jobs to fill my time, I had to play favourites in those first weeks. (_The Globe and Mail_ and _Opera Canada_, to be specific.)

+> Are we icing?

 But I'll admit this to you, readers.
 I freaked the eff out.
-I don't like my routine upended, my autonomy squashed, my little pleasures denied.
-I recharge with alone time, like during the days when I'm on mom-duty and Alex is napping and my husband is at work, and I'm mourning the loss of that.
-I like random outings with my son where I go to Bulk Barn and get us unnecessary snacks and then to some cafe and get myself a stupid latte and then we go to the playground and Alex has a blast on the seesaw or whatever and I sip my stupid latte.
+Turns out, I don't like my routine upended, my autonomy squashed, my little pleasures denied.
+I recharge with alone time - like during the days when I'm on mom-duty and Alex is napping and my husband is at his office - and I'm mourning the loss of that.
+I like random outings with my son where we go to Bulk Barn and get us unnecessary snacks and then to some cafe and I get myself a stupid latte and then we go to the playground and Alex has a blast on the seesaw or whatever and I sip my stupid latte.
 I miss wearing blazers and jewellery.
 Sure, I could be like our [fabulous Greg](https://www.instagram.com/giggyhertz/), but sweatpants are seductive.

 And look - I don't hate it all enough to be one of [these morons](https://www.washingtonpost.com/nation/2020/04/16/michigan-whitmer-conservatives-protest/), but dammit, it sucks.